 Between the Rhine and the Moselle rivers in southwestern Germany, there is a land known as “the state of root and wine”.
 Dionysus – the Greek God of Wine – seems to cast a spell on this land, turning all the hills in the region into vineyards and covering towns and castles in grapevines.

-Situated at the confluence of the Moselle and the Rhine rivers, 2025-years-old Koblenz is the gateway to the terraced vineyards and castles of Rhineland Palatinate.
+Situated at the confluence of the Moselle and the Rhine rivers, 2027-years-old Koblenz is the gateway to the terraced vineyards and castles of Rhineland-Palatinate.
 Main sights in the city include the German Corner where an equestrian statue of William the Great is erected and the Ehrenbreitstein Fortress.
-Lacking in appearance, the fortress impresses visitors by its size, its location (118 metres above the Rhine), and the panoramic view over the confluence.
+Lacking in appearance, the fortress impresses visitors by its size, its location (118 meters above the Rhine), and the panoramic view over the confluence.

 - If the view from the Ehrenbreitstein is the sole purpose of your visit, come after 18:00 as the area is free to access.
 Before that time, you will have to pay an admission fee.
 But keep in mind that the last cable car to get down depart at 19:00, or else you have to use the elevator at the other side of the fortress.